ibm-cloud-docs/containers/cs_at_events.md

 You can also collect Kubernetes API audit logs from your cluster and forward them to {{site.data.keyword.la_full_notm}}.
 To access Kubernetes audit logs, you must [create an audit webhook in your cluster](/docs/containers?topic=containers-health#webhook_logdna).
 {: tip}

-Previously, you could collect and forward audit logs to {{site.data.keyword.cloudaccesstrailfull_notm}} with LogAnalysis.
-As of 30 April 2019, you cannot provision new {{site.data.keyword.loganalysisshort_notm}} instances, and all Lite plan instances are deleted.
-Existing premium plan instances are supported until 30 September 2019.
-To continue collecting audit logs for your cluster, you must set up {{site.data.keyword.at_full_notm}}.
-{: deprecated}

 ## Tracking cluster management events
 {: #cluster-events}